modcloth/modcloth-docker-layers/README.md

 # Enter username, password, email # after which there will be
 # a ~/.dockercfg containing the auth JSON.

-# Push an image by "repository name".
+# Push the image by "repository name".
 All tags for the image will also be pushed.
-sudo docker push quay.io/modcloth/nodejs-dev
+make push
 ```